g012/l65/README.md

 Insert a word as two bytes in little-endian order.

-Each argument is either a string to be used as key in the `symbols` table, a section, a label, a word size number, a function evaluated after resolve phase and returning exactly on word size number, or a table of word size numbers.
+Each argument is either a string to be used as key in the `symbols` table, a section, a label, a word size number, a function evaluated after resolve phase and returning exactly one word size number, or a table of word size numbers.

 `dc.w` encapsulates each of its arguments into a parameter-less function.
 For each argument, the current encapsulation state can be inverted using `!`.